linsalrob/fastq-pair/README.md

 ```
 There are more instructions on the [installation](INSTALLATION.md) page.

-## Running fastq-pair
+## Running fastq_pair

-`fastq-pair` takes two primary arguments.
+`fastq_pair` takes two primary arguments.
 The name of the two fastq files that you want to pair up.

 ```$xslt
-fastq-pair file1.fastq file2.fastq
+fastq_pair file1.fastq file2.fastq
 ```

 You can also change the size of the hash table using the `-t` parameter:

 ```$xslt
-fastq-pair -t 50021 file1.fastq file2.fastq
+fastq_pair -t 50021 file1.fastq file2.fastq
 ```

 You can also print out the number of elements in each bucket using the `-p` parameter:

 ```$xslt
-fastq-pair -p -t 100 file1.fastq file2.fastq
+fastq_pair -p -t 100 file1.fastq file2.fastq
 ```

-## Testing fastq-pair
+## Testing fastq_pair

-In the [test](test/) directory there are two fastq files that you can use to test `fastq-pair`.
+In the [test](test/) directory there are two fastq files that you can use to test `fastq_pair`.
 There are 250 sequences
 in the [left](test/left.fastq) file and 75 sequences in the [right](test/right.fastq) file.
 Only 50 sequences are common
 between the two files.

 You can test the code with:

 ```$xslt
-fastq-pair -t 1000 test/left.fastq test/right.fastq
+fastq_pair -t 1000 test/left.fastq test/right.fastq
 ```

 This will make four files in the [test/](test) directory: